-Ever since reading about the Luang Prabang Night Market in our Interesting Markets in Asia article, I’ve been looking forward to visiting.
+Ever since reading about the Luang Prabang Night Market in our Interesting Markets in Asia article, it’s been number one on my list of things to do in Luang Prabang.
 It did not disappoint!
 There is so much to see and plenty of tasty food to try when you slip down the alleys on the side of the market.

 The Night Market street itself is long and bright, and currently a bit overly saturated with cheap souvenirs from China.
 Thankfully that is set to change soon.
 A big market is being set up a bit outside of town for the tacky goods, and the Night Market street will go back to showcasing items made in Laos.

-In the meantime, it is still worth visiting for the tasty food, people watching, and because there is little else going on in the city at night.
+In the meantime, it is still worth visiting if you’re looking for things to do in Luang Prabang for the tasty food, people watching, and because there is little else going on in the city at night.

-If you are looking to try a popular Laos sport, hang out with locals and drink a few Beer Laos in the evening, head on over to a local Petanque court.
+If you are looking for things to do in Luang Prabang and you’re in a sporty mood, want to hang out with locals and drink a few Beer Laos in the evening, head on over to a local Petanque court.
 The sport was introduced to Laos by the French and is still a popular past time today.
 It is mostly enjoyed as an excuse to hang out with friends and drink.

 Beyond Luang Prabang